Primary Master's in Machine Learning

 For questions about the Machine Learning Master's Program that have not been answered on our webpages, please contact the Machine Learning Master's Programs Coordinator, Dorothy Holland-Minkley.

-During Fall 2019, her office hours for prospective students are on Thursdays from 2 PM - 3 PM in her office, GHC 8008.
+Dorothy Holland-Minkley holds office hours for prospective students.
+During Spring 2020, these are on Thursdays from 2 PM - 3 PM in her office, GHC 8008.
 During times of high demand, she may instead be in the conference room next door in GHC 8010.

 You can also email her at any time at firstname.lastname@example.org.